 First broadcast on About Anglia in 1962 then presenting on Border TV.
 Joined pirate station Radio City in 1965.
 Known as “Tatty” Tom Edwards.
 On Radio Caroline South in 1967.
 On Radio 1 from 1968 as one of the presenters of Midday Spin, Radio 1 Club and What’s New.
 In vision tv announcer mainly on Thames.
 Presented Happy Weekend Everybody and Roundabout East Anglia on the Radio 4 regional service from 1970.
 On Radio 2 from early 70s as announcer/newsreader.
 Long-running presenter of The Early Show on Saturday also Music Through Midnight and Radio 2 Ballroom.
 During the 80s in California on tv and radio.
 On BBC1 presenting Look East and announcer on Wipeout.

 David GearyJoined the BBC in 1958 working as announcer across the networks.
-Presented Family Fare, Music is the Air, Music We Love and Just for You on the Light Programme.
+Presented Family Fare, Music is the Air, Music We Love, Serenade in the Night and Just for You on the Light Programme.
 He left in 1971.
 In 1973 reading the news on About Anglia.
 By 1977 working at Independent Radio News.
 Later at World Service and announcer on LWT.
 Returned to BBC in July 1981 as newsreader on Radio 2.

 Worked as newsreader and DJ at BFBS Hamburg.
 With the BBC from 1952 first on the European Service and then the Light Programme from 1954.
 Worked on both the Light and Home and subsequently Radio 2 as announcer, newsreader and presenter on programmes such as Music Box, Top of the Form, Midday Spin, Housewives’ Choice, Round the Bend, Saturday Night at the Light, News Time, Swingalong, Out and About, Treble Chance, Melody Hour, Radio 2 Top Tunes,The Late Show and You and the Night and the Music.
 Freelance from 1965 and then back at Radio 2 on contract from 1976.From 1995 to 2011 reader of the Classified Football Results on Grandstand and Final Score.
 From 1958 used to read the racing and rugby results on Grandstand.
 Read the Bleep and Booster stories on Blue Peter.